psipred/DeepMetaPSICOV/README.md

 ### The version of CCMpred you use is ancient!
 We know.
 Keen users will also have spotted that we use a number of input features in common with MetaPSICOV.
 We wanted to assess whether we improve over MetaPSICOV, DeepCov etc. using exactly the same training data, where possible.
 We are currently working on the next version of DMP, which will use the latest version of CCMpred, among other changes.

-### The version of PyTorch you use is ancient!
-The development of the DMP v1 began when PyTorch 0.3.0 was current.
-By the end of CASP13, v1.0 was being prepared for release.
-The DMP models were trained on v0.3.0 and although it is possible to read in and run the trained models using PyTorch v0.4-1.0+, we find that there are occasionally significant differences in the contact scores output.
-In order to keep things as close as possible to the version we ran in CASP13, we are recommending that users use PyTorch 0.3.0 or 0.3.1 for DMP v1.0.
-We intend to upgrade the version of PyTorch used in the next release.